kjolley/BIGSdb/README.txt

-v1.36.7: *Option to show whether isolate is private in data exports. v1.36.6: *Improvement to define_profiles.pl script so that it assigns profiles
+v1.37.0: *Support for scheme fields with constrained allowed values. v1.36.7: *Option to show whether isolate is private in data exports. v1.36.6: *Improvement to define_profiles.pl script so that it assigns profiles
           even when there is an existing profile that matches but has more